wf001/fconv/README.md

 - Supportting format
 	- json
 	- yaml

-- Plan to support
+	- on going
 		- xml
 		- toml
 		- ini

-- In condition of using as a module, former supports optional arguments.
+- In condition of using as a module, fconv supports optional arguments.

 To know which options are available,